 The Swedish Yiddish Association is excited to announce a series of free online double lectures on topics that will range from Yiddish history, Yiddish literature, Yiddish language to the role of Yiddish culture in shaping Jewish identity, Yiddish speaking communities, music, theatre and much more.

-These lectures, which will be held online from March 1, 2023, are open to anyone with an interest in learning more about Yiddish and its rich heritage.
-All lectures will be held both in Yiddish and in English.
-All online lectures will be delivered by experts in the field, including professors of Yiddish studies, linguists, and cultural historians.
+This series of lectures, which started online March 1, 2023, are open to anyone with an interest in learning more about Yiddish and its rich heritage.
+All lectures are held both in Yiddish and in English.
+All online lectures are delivered by experts in the field, including professors of Yiddish studies, linguists, and cultural historians.

 Our webinars during 2023

 - Webinar recording on YouTube of Professor Anna Sthernshis on the lecture topic ”Yiddish Glory, the lost songs of World War II” – Jewish Music Documenting Holocaust in Ukraine / Di yidishe khurbn lider fun Ukraine bemeshekh fun der tsveyter velt milkhome, December 4, 2023 Yiddish version English version

 - Webinar recording on YouTube of Professor Rebecca Margolis on the lecture topic ”New Yiddish film and television”, November 12, 2023 Yiddish Version English version